jumpcutking/console/README.md

 | storeLogs | <code>boolean</code> | should I store logs in memory |
 | depth | <code>boolean</code> | The depth to inspect objects.
 0 is unlimited. |

-## Adding a callback
+## Adding a callback or Listening to an Event
-@jumpcutking/console supports 2 types of callbacks: one for anytime the console is called and another for when a specific supported console function is called.
+@jumpcutking/console supports (2) callbacks: one for when the console is called and another for when a specific supported console function is called.

-You can add a callback using the module object or the global console object.
+You can add a callback using the module or global console objects.

 Adding an entry callback will allow you to listen to all console calls, regardless of type.
-This is useful for logging to a file or database.
+This is useful for saving the entries into a file or database.

 ```javascript
 jckConsole.on('entry', function (type, nessage, args, stack) {